ShahedAnnam/academicCV/content/authors/admin/_index.md

       - Encouraging creativity and logical thinking through fun and engaging projects.
       - Providing a hands-on learning environment that nurtures problem-solving skills.
       - Simplifying complex concepts into kid-friendly explanations.
       - Inspiring curiosity and a passion for technology among young learners.

+  - position: Volunteer
+    company_name: NCPC
+    company_url: ''
+    company_logo: ''
+    date_start: 2024-03-09
+    #date_end: ''
+    summary: |2-
+      Responsibilities include:
+      - I had the privilege of volunteering for the National Collegiate Programming Contest (NCPC), where I played a key role in managing and operating a contest room.
+This experience allowed me to contribute to a prestigious programming competition while honing my organizational and teamwork skills.
+Working behind the scenes to ensure a smooth contest flow gave me invaluable insights into event management and the dynamic world of competitive programming.

 # Skills